Kubernetes API Aggregation Layer

 The aggregation layer allows Kubernetes to be extended with additional APIs, beyond what is offered by the core Kubernetes APIs.
-The additional APIs can either be ready-made solutions such as service-catalog, or APIs that you develop yourself.
+The additional APIs can either be ready-made solutions such as a metrics server, or APIs that you develop yourself.

 The most common way to implement the APIService is to run an extension API server in Pod(s) that run in your cluster.
 If you're using the extension API server to manage resources in your cluster, the extension API server (also written as "extension-apiserver") is typically paired with one or more controllers.
 The apiserver-builder library provides a skeleton for both extension API servers and the associated controller(s).